Want 5 quick ways to improve as a podcast host or guest?

 I could not believe it.
 When I finished my episode, the host invited me to speak at his three-day event!
 After that episode, I was booked on four more podcasts.

-In fact, people find you much more relatable because you made those mistakes.
+People find you much more relatable because you made those mistakes.
 They can relate to it.
 You are seen as a human being just like them.

 Step Five: Ask the Host for Feedback